Authors: Tain-Tsair Hsu(許添財), Shin-Hsien Chen(陳世憲)

 B. Coincident indicator series

 a.
-The real GDP cyclical trend and actual values of the “Real GDP Index of Wholesale and Retail” have both been steadily rising for five consecutive quarters, indicating that the economy is gradually recovering and stabilizing.
+The real GDP cyclical trend and actual values of the “Real GDP Index of Wholesale and Retail” have both been steadily rising for seven consecutive quarters, although the pace of increase has begun to slow, indicating that the economy continues to recover steadily, although the pace of growth has slightly slowed.

 Figure 10.
-Annual growth rate and cyclical trend of real GDP Index of Wholesale and Retail, 2020Q1~2024Q2
+Annual growth rate and cyclical trend of real GDP Index of Wholesale and Retail, 2020Q1~2024Q4

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 The cyclical tendency of this sub-indicator hit the bottom in August 2021, leading the economic recovery.
-The cyclical index steadily rose from the trough of 93.65, surpassing the long-term trend value of 100 by September 2022.
-In May 2023, the cyclical index reached its peak at 103.37.
-It then reversed its rise and started to decline, with the cyclical trend value falling to 98.88 by July 2024, showing that the recovery has slowed and encountered obstacles.
+The cyclical index steadily rose from the trough of 92.9, surpassing the long-term trend value of 100 by September 2022.
+In June 2023, the cyclical index reached its peak at 104.93.
+It then reversed its rise and started to decline, with the cyclical trend value falling to 94.77 by January 2025, signaling a rapid decline in the economy and entry into a recession.

 Figure 11.
-The annual growth rate and circular trend of real GDP in the Accommodation and Catering Industry, 2020Q1~2024Q2
+The annual growth rate and circular trend of real GDP in the Accommodation and Catering Industry, 2020Q1~2024Q4

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan

 c.
 Real GDP of Real Estate and Residential Service Industry business cycle trend is on the rise from its trough in Q4 2022.
-While there hasn’t been significant long-term cyclical fluctuation, it has returned above the long-term trend, with six consecutive quarters of growth, indicating a stable economic recovery.
-However, since 2024, the pace of recovery has slowed.
+While there hasn’t been significant long-term cyclical fluctuation, it has returned above the long-term trend since November 2023 but has gradually lost momentum.
+The cyclical trend peaked in July 2024 at 100.37, and as of January 2025, it has dropped to 100.28.
+While there has been no sign of recession yet, the economy is clearly showing signs of stagnation.

 Figure 12.
-Annual GDP growth rate and cyclical tendency of Real Estate and Residential Service Industry, 2020Q1~2024Q2
+Annual GDP growth rate and cyclical tendency of Real Estate and Residential Service Industry, 2020Q1~2024Q4

 Source: Business Cycle Forecasting Team, CDRI and Directorate General of Budget, Accounting and Statistics, Executive Yuan